emqx/emqx-docs/en_US/faq/faq.md

-## What is the usage of system topics?
-What system topics are available?
+## What Is the Usage of System Topics?
+What System Topics Are Available?

 **Tags:** [*System Topic*](tags.md#system-topic)